Lokesh8Goenka/PLA_Backend/README.md

 http://127.0.0.1:8000/docs

-🔥 API Endpoints
+## API Endpoints

-Method
+### Method

-Endpoint

-Description

 GET

-/get-subjects/

-Get all available subjects
+/get-subjects/ : Get all available subjects

 GET

-/get-topics/{subject}

-Get topics for a selected subject
+/get-topics/{subject} : Get topics for a selected subject

 GET

-/get-subtopics/{subject}/{topic}

-Get subtopics for a selected topic
+/get-subtopics/{subject}/{topic} : Get subtopics for a selected topic

 POST

-/start-test/

-Start a test for a selected sub-topic (Easy level)
+/start-test/ : Start a test for a selected sub-topic (Easy level)

 POST

-/submit-answers/

-Submit answers and get next phase/remedials/results
+/submit-answers/ : Submit answers and get next phase/remedials/results

-🧠 Test Flow Summary

-Start Test → 3 Easy-level main MCQs

-Evaluate:

-✅ All correct ➔ Next level (Medium)

-❌ All wrong ➔ Test ends: "You need more practice"

-⚠️ Some wrong ➔ 2 Easy-level remedial MCQs

-Pass Criteria: 3/5 correct to move up

-Medium Level → Same flow

-Hard Level → Same flow

-Final Score shown based on weighted scoring

-🎯 Scoring System

-Main Question (Easy/Medium/Hard): +2 points

-Remedial Question: +1 point

-Final Score =

-🧑‍💻 Author
+Author

+Lokesh Goenka
-Lokesh GoenkaM.Sc. in Data Science & Computing🔬 Focused on AI for Education, Adaptive Testing, and Personalized Learning.🌐 Hugging Face Profile
+M.Sc. in Data Science & Computing🔬 Focused on AI for Education, Adaptive Testing, and Personalized Learning

-🛡️ License
+License

-This project is licensed under the MIT License.Feel free to use, modify, and share! ✨
+This project is licensed under the MIT License.
+Feel free to use, modify, and share! ✨

-🚀 Future Improvements
+Future Improvements

 Add user authentication